bodywork-ml/bodywork-pipeline-with-mlflow/README.md

     --name=initial-deployment
 ```

+Once the deployment has completed, browse to the MLflow UI to check on the model metrics that were logged during training.

 ## Testing the Model-Scoring Service

 Service deployments are accessible via HTTP from within the cluster - they are not exposed to the public internet, unless you have [installed an ingress controller](https://bodywork.readthedocs.io/en/latest/kubernetes/#configuring-ingress) in your cluster.
 The simplest way to test a service from your local machine, is by using a local proxy server to enable access to your cluster.
 This can be achieved by issuing the following command,